 Is a career in industry better than a career in practice?
 There’s no right answer, but there are certain ways to weigh up your options.

 Practice or industry – which is better?
-Talk to a tax partner and he/she will say practice.
-Talk to a head of tax in industry and he/she will say industry.
+Talk to a Tax Partner and he/she will say practice.
+Talk to a Head of Tax in industry and he/she will say industry.
 Talk to a specialist tax recruiter and we will say: “It all depends!”
 It’s not as simple as comparing practice to industry.
 It depends on what practice, what industry, what role, what team, what person and so on.
 However, there are some obvious differences which can steer you in the right direction.

 Notwithstanding differences in culture between different companies and different firms, there is a major difference in culture when comparing practice to industry.
 With a practice background, you come from a culture where you trained with similar people within a very collegiate environment.

 A move to industry means that you will now be part of a wider business setting.
-Tax can be perceived in a different context and you may even feel like you’re at the bottom of the pile again.
+Tax can be perceived in a different context and you may even feel like you’re at the bottom of the ladder again.

 You are more likely to progress your career within tax if you stay in practice.
 A move to industry may afford you the chance to move into operational roles, and possibly out of tax.
 It is often argued that working in industry is more commercial than working in practice.
 Yes, whilst you will be more exposed to commercial teams and commercial elements of work within industry, it’s not conclusive to state it’s a more commercial role; again, it varies from firm to firm.
-Tax professionals in practice must be commercial to be able to deliver tax commercial solutions to their clients and also, in some firms, essentially running their own business, including business development, people management, invoicing clients etc.
+Tax professionals in practice must be commercial to be able to deliver tax commercial solutions to their clients within an ever changing climate and also, in some firms, essentially running their own business, including business development, people management, invoicing clients etc.

 Tax is tax, right?
 In this changing business landscape, the role of the tax practitioner and the role of the in-house tax advisor seem to be constantly shifting and reversing.
 With so many different outsourcing agreements, it’s not as easy to define roles.